Welcome to Blackpool Advocacy Hub

 Adults: Please see below

 Children: There is a form at the bottom of the page

 If you are downloading the form please email it back to us using this email address: firstname.lastname@example.org or click here

-Once we have received the referral we aim to be in contact with you within 48 hours.
+(Please note once we have received the referral form we will get back to you within 48hrs)

 What is the Care Act?

 The Care Act 2014 is the most significant change in social care law for 60 years.
 It applies to England and replaces a host of out-of-date and often confusing care laws.

 The legislation sets out how people’s care and support needs should be met and introduces the right to an assessment for anyone, including carers and self-funders, in need of support.